nagix/chartjs-plugin-streaming/README.md

 chartjs-plugin-streaming requires [Moment.js](http://momentjs.com/) and [Chart.js](http://www.chartjs.org).

 Currently, only the [line](http://www.chartjs.org/docs/latest/charts/line.html) chart type with [point data](http://www.chartjs.org/docs/latest/charts/line.html#point) (each data point is specified an array of an object containing x and y properties) is supported.
-Either x or y must be in any of the [date formats](http://momentjs.com/docs/#/parsing/) that Moment.js accepts, and the corresponding axis must have a [time](http://www.chartjs.org/docs/latest/axes/cartesian/time.html) scale.
-Once the time scale is specified, the chart will auto-scroll along with that axis.
+Either x or y must be in any of the [date formats](http://momentjs.com/docs/#/parsing/) that Moment.js accepts, and the corresponding axis must have a 'realtime' scale that has the  as [time](http://www.chartjs.org/docs/latest/axes/cartesian/time.html) scale.
+Once the realtime scale is specified, the chart will auto-scroll along with that axis.
 Old data will be automatically deleted as it disappears off the chart.

 ## Tutorial